Sven Hinz was born in 1979 in Bad Arolsen (northern Hessia); he attended the traditional Pforta state school in Saxony-Anhalt from 1995 to 1999.

 In 2007, he was awarded the „Hazel Clark Prize“ by Karlheinz Stockhausen for a musicological work on Stockhausen’s composition „KLANG – The 24 Hours of the Day (3rd hour).“

-He worked as a phonetician at the Institute of German Language in Mannheim (IDS) for two years in 2013 and 2014.
+From 2013 to 2014 he worked as a phonetician at the Institute of German Language in Mannheim (IDS).
+Institut für Deutsche Sprache in Mannheim (IDS).

-So far, Sven Hinz has composed about seventy pieces of work, including four musicals, an oratorio and a mass, as well as several song cycles for soprano and orchestra, electronic music, and choral and organ works.
+So far, Sven Hinz has composed about eighty works, including four musicals, an oratorio and three masses, as well as several song cycles for soprano and orchestra, electronic music, and choral and organ works.